Oman mediates indirect US-Iran talks over Tehran's nuclear program

-MUSCAT, Oman (AP) — Oman mediated indirect talks Friday between Iran and the United States over Tehran’s nuclear program, with convoys for the two countries arriving for meetings separately with the sultanate’s top diplomat.
+MUSCAT, Oman (AP) — Oman mediated indirect talks Friday between Iran and the United States over the Islamic Republic's nuclear program, seeking to de-escalate tensions between the nations after Washington bombed Iranian nuclear sites and Tehran launched a bloody crackdown on nationwide protests.

-There was no immediate comment from either the Iranian or the American sides.
-Associated Press journalists saw Iranians at a palace on the outskirts of the Omani capital, Muscat, near its international airport.
+Oman issued a public statement acknowledging the talks after Associated Press journalists watched Iranian and American officials separately visit a palace on the outskirts of Muscat to speak to the sultanate's foreign minister, Badr al-Busaidi.

-The convoy left after some time to return the Iranians to their nearby hotel, with Iranian state media acknowledging Foreign Minister Abbas Araghchi met with his Omani counterpart, Badr al-Busaidi.

-Only after the Iranian vehicles left did another convoy including an SUV flying the American flag enter the palace grounds.
-It stayed there for about an hour and a half before leaving.

-After that, Oman's Foreign Ministry published a statement saying al-Busaidi met separately with Araghchi, then with U.S. Mideast special envoy Steve Witkoff and Jared Kushner, President Donald Trump’s son-in-law.

-It wasn't immediately clear if that was the end of the talks for the day, though Omani officials left the palace immediately after the Americans.
+It wasn’t immediately clear if that was the end of the talks for the day.
+However, the palace stood empty after the convoys left.

 The two countries returned Friday to Oman, a sultanate on the eastern edge of the Arabian Peninsula, months after rounds of meetings turned to ash following Israel’s launch of a 12-day war against Iran back in June.
 The U.S. bombed Iranian nuclear sites during that war, likely destroying many of the centrifuges that spun uranium to near weapons-grade purity.
 Israel’s attacks devastated Iran’s air defenses and targeted its ballistic missile arsenal as well.